drcloud/arx/README.rst

 .. image:: https://travis-ci.org/drcloud/arx.svg?branch=master
     :target: https://travis-ci.org/drcloud/arx

-`Arx` captures a pattern that cuts across Dockerfiles, Travis CI setups, the "curl pipe to shell" craze and many other execution environments: using URLs and source code references to specify a task to run.
+`Arx` captures a pattern common to Dockerfiles, CI setups, the `curl ... | sh` craze and many other execution environments: using URLs and source code references to specify a runnable task.

 To `Arx`, a task comprises ``code`` and ``data``, each of which can reference URLs -- tarballs in S3, Git repositories or even files local to your